 But, which wins the battle of overall sound quality- HIFIMAN Arya vs Arya Stealth vs HD800S?

 Sennheiser HD800S is the overall winner of HIFIMAN Arya vs Arya Stealth vs HD800s.
 The runner-up is HIFIMAN Arya Stealth.
 It also has an edge over the HD800s when it comes to neutral sounds and power requirements.
 Finally, the Arya v2 comes in last place and it is not officially available any more on the marketplace.

-I’ve compiled the proper and more detailed distinction between the three down below.
+We’ve compiled the proper and more detailed distinction between the three down below.
 So let us not waste any time and get right to work-

-- Both Hifiman Arya and Arya Stealth are equipped with new planar drivers.
+- Both HIFIMAN Arya and Arya Stealth are equipped with new planar drivers.

 - You need amps for these headphones to reach their full potential.

 - You get a detachable microphone with every headphone.

 HIFIMAN Arya vs Arya Stealth vs HD800S: A Quick Comparison!